 Shiitake Mushroom Benefits

 For decades, shiitake mushrooms have been used in traditional Chinese medicine.
-As such, they are a tried and tested supplement.
 In Chinese medicine, these mushrooms are thought to improve heart health and life expectancy and benefit the circulatory system.

-Anecdotal evidence suggests that shiitake could act as a great supplement.
+Anecdotal evidence suggests that shiitake could act as a useful supplement.

-So far, anecdotal evidence suggests that shiitake could act as a great supplement.
-However, the lack of human science on this matter means that there is a lack of regulation among the supplements currently on the market.
+So far, anecdotal evidence suggests that shiitake could act as a useful supplement.
+However, the lack of evidence in humans on this matter means that there is a lack of regulation among the supplements currently on the market.
 As a result, there is little detailed information available about the potency of these products and their efficacy.

-Below, we cover some of the potential health benefits of shiitake mushrooms that we know of to date.
+Below, we cover some of the potential health benefits of shiitake mushrooms known to date.

 Shiitake Health Benefits